CleanTalk/python-antispam/README.md

-# Python Anti-Spam & Bot Filter by CleanTalk — No CAPTCHA Needed
+# Python Anti-Spam & Bot Filter by CleanTalk — No CAPTCHA/reCaptcha Needed
 ============

-Invisible spam protection for your Python apps — no CAPTCHA, no puzzles, no math.
+Invisible spam protection for your Python apps — no CAPTCHA/reCaptcha, no puzzles, no math.

 Spam attacks log - allows to view all filtered requests in the "Log of spam attacks".
 The log contains a detailed information about each request for a time period.
 At any time, you can check the request and make sure that the filtering is correct.
 A Python API for antispam service cleantalk.org.
 Invisible protection from spam, no captches, no puzzles, no animals and no math.